VennethN/VennethN/README.md

 </div>

 Hello!
 I'm Valent, but the internet knows me more as Venneth.
-I'm currently a full-time software engineer at Gray Swan AI and an undergraduate student at BINUS University. https://vennethn.github.io/Vennethia/
+I'm currently a full-time software engineer at Gray Swan and an undergraduate student at BINUS University. https://vennethn.github.io/Vennethia/

 <details>